chibisnorlax/acnhfaq/faq/hhp.md

 The ability to customise your villager's interior and exterior on your own island is unlocked after you return from the DJ KK Festival (See Facility #5).
 Go to the Resident Services building and Tom Nook will prompt you with instructions on how to do so.

 ## Requests
-Each character has their own theme they request, which includes a few of mandatory furniture items to use.
-If you want to know them, you can check this spreadsheet, compiled by `Stoney#9215`: https://docs.google.com/spreadsheets/d/1S_xKGDXNDLUXNuChmiZE0u-gce5BgA323r-47XxCjXk/edit?usp=sharing
+Each character has their own theme they request, which includes a few mandatory furniture items to use.
+If you want to know what they are, you can check this spreadsheet, compiled by `Stoney#9215`: <https://docs.google.com/spreadsheets/d/1S_xKGDXNDLUXNuChmiZE0u-gce5BgA323r-47XxCjXk/edit?usp=sharing>